umaarabdullah/umaarabdullah/README.md

 - ⚡ Fun fact: ...
 -->

-- 👋 Hi I’m @umaar.
-I'm an Embedded Software Engineer.
-I did my bachelors in computer science and engineering from the University of Dhaka.
+- 👋 Hi I’m @umaar and I'm a Software Engineer.
 - 🔭 I'm Currently working as an Embedded Software Engineer in a Research and Development Team at an American Company.
 - 💼 Work Experiences
     - Embedded Software Engineer in (R&D) Team